ssm-lab/system-of-twinned-systems-replication-package/README.md

 ### for the article _Systems of Twinned Systems: A Systematic Literature Review_.

 ## About
-TODO
+:heavy_exclamation_mark: TODO

 ## Contents

-- `/data` - Data extraction sheet of the included primary studies (with fully extrated data)
+- `/data` - Data extraction sheet of the included primary studies (with fully extracted data)
 - `/scripts` - Analysis scripts for the automated analysis of data
 - `/output` - Results of the analyses as used in the article